7th Infantry Division (United States): Cold War

 From 1953 to 1971, the 7th Infantry Division defended the Korean Demilitarized Zone.
 Its main garrison was Camp Casey, South Korea.
-On 1 July 1963, the division was reorganized as a Reorganization Objective Army Division (ROAD).
-Three Brigade Headquarters were activated and Infantry units were reorganized into battalions.
+On 1 July 1963, the division was reorganized under the Reorganization Objective Army Division (ROAD) Table of Organization and Equipment.
+Three brigade headquarters were activated and Infantry units were reorganized into battalions.
 The division's former headquarters company grew into the 1st Brigade, 7th Infantry Division while the 13th Infantry Brigade was reactivated as the 2nd Brigade, 7th Infantry Division.
-The 14th Infantry Brigade was reactivated as the 3rd Brigade, 7th Infantry Division In 1965 the division received its distinctive unit insignia, which alluded to its history during the Korean War.
+The 14th Infantry Brigade was reactivated as the 3rd Brigade, 7th Infantry Division.
+In 1965 the division received its distinctive unit insignia, which alluded to its history during the Korean War.

 Tactical map of Operation Just Cause.

 In October 1974 the 7th reactivated at its former garrison, Fort Ord.
 The unit did not see any action in Vietnam or during the post-war era, but was tasked to keep a close watch on South American developments.
 It trained at Fort Ord, Camp Roberts, Fort Hunter Liggett and Fort Irwin.
 On 1 October 1985 the division was redesignated as the 7th Infantry Division (Light), organized again as a light infantry division.
 It was the first US division specially designed as such.
 The various battalions of the 31st, and 32nd regiments moved from the division, replaced by battalions from other regiments, including battalions from the 21st Infantry Regiment, the 27th Infantry Regiment, and the 9th Infantry Regiment.
-The 27th and 9th infantry regiments participated in Operation Golden Pheasant in Honduras.
+The 9th and 27th Infantry Regiments participated in Operation Golden Pheasant in Honduras.